What Can You Do to Prevent Employee Fraud?

 What about audits and training?

 Employees should know that unannounced audits are possible, but they shouldn’t know what data they’ll cover.
-Such audits need not be top-to-bottom reviews of the practice’s finances.
+Such audits need not be top-to-bottom reviews of the finances.
 They can focus on specific areas.

 Also, periodically reconcile overlapping financial records.
 For example, compare receipts that are recorded in the billing system to revenues recorded in the accounting system, and then cross-check those numbers with your bank deposits.
 Make sure someone other than the person who prepares the records conducts the reconciliation.

 Consider restricting employee computer access to only those computers, programs and electronic data that they need to perform their jobs.
 Educate your staff about what constitutes fraudulent, illegal and unethical actions; their role in preventing and deterring fraud; and how to recognize the signs of prohibited behavior.
-Doing so will not only make them more likely to notice suspicious behavior, but also diminish their ability to defend themselves if they’re caught in the act of defrauding the practice.
+Doing so will not only make them more likely to notice suspicious behavior, but also diminish their ability to defend themselves if they’re caught in the act of defrauding the organization.

 Who can help?